Exikle/Artemis-Cluster/rook/README.md

-## Rook Quick
+## Rook setup for Artemis Cluster

-The following are steps to deploy Artemis-Cluster's rook ceph storage

 #### Node Preperation

-Find out all the drives installed and make sure they're wiped.
+Find out all the drives installed on the system (using `lsblk`) and make sure they're wiped (no partion, etc).
 You must be logged into each node.
 Can ssh into them nodes.

     $ lsblk
     $ wipsfs -a /dev/sdX.

 Run clean-node.sh, for it to be done automatically.

+Recommended to upgrade Kernel on nodes to 5.0+

 #### Installation Instructions